NicolasOhe/popular-github-repos/README.md

-# Coding challenge
+# Popular GitHub repositories - Coding challenge

 This small React app shows popular recent repositories on GitHub.
 The results can be filtered by date and programming language.
 Starred project are saved in the local storage.

+Visit the online version here: https://nicolasohe.github.io/popular-github-repos/

 ## Start locally

 Node.js is required for development.

-After having cloned the project locally with git, navigate in your terminal to the folder of the project and run :
+After having cloned the project locally with git, navigate in your terminal to the folder of the project and run the following commands :

 ```sh
 npm install